-This crane has multiple computer systems (crane control, RCL, engine and transmission control) that are highly susceptible to voltage/amperage surges in the electrical system.
+All crane models, particularly those produced since 2000, have multiple computer systems (crane control, RCL, engine and transmission control) that are highly susceptible to voltage/amperage surges in the electrical system.

 The batteries should be completely disconnected from the crane electrical system and charged using a battery charger of appropriate voltage level or replace the batteries with fully charged batteries.
-Refer to Charging the Batteries, page 3-62.
+Refer to Charging the Battery, page 3-63.

-Charging the Batteries
+Charging the Battery